focallocal/legacyrepo-fl-menu/README.md

 This is a solution for a global menu that should be included over all the focallocal websites.
 It provides easy navigation within the focallocal network.
-The goal was to provide an easy way to include it with a single script source.
+It can be included with a single <script> tag.

 # how to use